Executive Assistant vs Administrative Assistant: What’s the Difference?

 Whether you’re working with an EA or admin support (or both), your staff should have the best tools at their disposal.
 Here’s a big list of remote work tools that will help you from project management and marketing to security and communications.

 An EA provides direct support to executives while admin staff mainly take care of clerical tasks of the entire team.
 Both are essential in making a business run smoothly and eventually expand.
-Knowing the difference between an executive assistant and administrative assistant as well as the various responsibilities and core competencies of each one should help you decide which type of support your business needs.
+Knowing the difference between administrative assistant and executive assistant as well as the various responsibilities and core competencies of each one should help you decide which type of support your business needs.

 Recent Posts